pivotal/docs-tap/intellij-extension/getting-started.hbs.md

 ## <a id="create-tiltfile"></a> Create the Tiltfile file

-In your project, you must include a file named `Tiltfile` with no extension (no filetype), for example, `my-project/Tiltfile`.
+In your project you must include a file named `Tiltfile` with no extension (no filetype), such as `my-project/Tiltfile`.

-The `Tiltfile` provides the configuration for Tilt to enable your project to [live update](glossary.md#live-update) on the Tanzu Application Platform enabled Kubernetes cluster.
+The `Tiltfile` provides the configuration for Tilt to enable your project to [Live Update](glossary.hbs.md#live-update) on the Tanzu Application Platform-enabled Kubernetes cluster.
 For more information, see the [Tilt](https://docs.tilt.dev/) documentation.

 The Tanzu Developer Tools for IntelliJ extension requires only one Tiltfile per project.

-### <a id="example-tiltfile"></a> Example Tiltfile

 The following is an example `Tiltfile`: